sleighzy/raspberry-pi-k3s-homelab/README.md

 unable to ssh to your Pi over wifi without that.
 You may need to use your ethernet connection to access the Raspberry Pi initially until you have set that up.

+I followed the above process for my other Raspberry Pis.
+As a shortcut you can reuse the same SD card each time so you only need to run the below command, without needing to run the prior commands to download the latest EEPROM updates and applying the boot configuration change to it.

+`sudo rpi-eeprom-update -d -f ./pieeprom-new.bin`

 ### Troubleshooting